jackrr/bubble/README.md

 ### Secrets

 There are a few secrets you'll need to get started.
-Create a .env file and add the following to it:
+Create a .env file and add the necessary values to it.

-DATABASE_URL=""
-HOST=""
-TWILIO_PHONE_NUMBER=""
-TWILIO_ACCOUNT_SID=""
-TWILIO_AUTH_TOKEN=""

-(Values must come from a maintainer of a live deployment, or you'll need to create your own)

 ### Docker + SQL